Northern Ireland (IPLS Route) 1st Year: £20,500 2nd Year: £22,000 Newly Qualified: £40,000

-Your training starts on day one at our Crown Place Headquarters, where you’ll have the chance to meet your fellow Trainees and begin to build a network of contacts across the firm.
+Your training starts on day one online, where you have the chance to meet your fellow Trainees and begin to build a network of contacts across the firm.

 Our residential Trainee Conference in your second week is when your intensive legal and skills training really starts.
 With a series of regulatory and skills training combined with a good number of social events, it gives you the chance to develop professionally whilst strengthening your bonds with your fellow Trainees.

 Throughout your two years as a Trainee, you’ll build both technical and complementary skills and gain broad exposure to different areas of the firm, by moving seat every six months.

 We’ll support you in meeting the regulatory training requirements of the Law Society of Northern Ireland, while working with you and the wider business on the allocation of seats.
 Our aim is for you to experience different areas so you have a number of options when you qualify.

 During your Training Contract, our Graduate Development Team will meet with you regularly to offer personal or professional support and guidance.